FichteFoll/anitogether/README.md

 Roughly ordered by priority:

+- dark mode
 - cache per-user results so changing the order or adding/removing doesn't request data for ALL users again
-- allow hiding and unhiding anime (and preserve in url, prolly by id)
 - allow removing individual entries from history
 - option to include PAUSED anime and highlight this in the table
+- something for PLANNED shows
 - explore more visual approach where columns are the episode number and the user's avatar is inserted in the cells; needs smart collapsing
-- something for PLANNED shows